foxglove/schemas/schemas/README.md

 Compressed video frame data.

 For packet-based video codecs this data must begin and end on packet boundaries (no partial packets), and must contain enough video packets to decode exactly one image (either a keyframe or delta frame).
-Note: Foxglove Studio does not support video streams that include B frames because they require lookahead.
+Note: Foxglove does not support video streams that include B frames because they require lookahead.

 </td>
 </tr>